smoll24/Calculator-Bases/README.md

 Created by Isabella Lu (@ilu24), Chris Moll (@lobsterzerg), Sam Moll (@smoll24).

 ---
-### some functionalities:
+### Functionalities:
-- calculator functions for bases from binary to hexadecimal
+- Calculator functions for bases from binary to hexadecimal
-- addition and subtraction in any base
+- Addition and subtraction in any base
-- multiplication and division in any base
+- Multiplication and division in any base
-- exponents and parenthesis
+- Exponents and parenthesis
-- direct number conversion
+- Direct number conversion
-- see help guide for more info!
+- See help in each program for more info
 ---
-### how to use our interface:
+### How to Use:
 1) Download the five files in the *interface* folder
 2) Run main_interface.py
 This will give you access to all the interfaces.